Janda2304/Janda2304/README.md

 I know C# and C/C++ but i'm mainly using C# for all of my coding work

 Currently my main project is a 2D roguelike/roguelite game called Romardia Tales which is currently in super early phases of development
+I'm also working on a minecraft modpack called Lost in Ages